miking-lang/miking-lang.github.io/docs/tutorials/mexpr-tutorial.md

 ()
 ```

-Types can be expressed in MCore programs, but they are currently not checked.
+MExpr is statically typed, using a polymorphic type system based on [FreezeML](https://dl.acm.org/doi/10.1145/3385412.3386003).
+If type annotations are omitted, types will be automatically *inferred*.
+However, types can also be explicitly expressed in MCore programs.
 For instance, the `double` function can be written as

 ```mc
 let double = lam x:Int. muli x 2 in